Scheduler (18 min)

 06 Meeting Type

-Here you can configure what type of events people can schedule.
-You can create static events or choose to use a Salesforce object that references the event types you might need.
+Here, you can configure the type of events people can schedule.
+You can create static events or use a Salesforce object that references the event types you need.

 We will be using the Static option for our example.
 In the Mapping step, we can configure the different meeting types.
 You can enter the details for each meeting type.